Standard #: LAFS.6.W.1.1 (Archived Standard)

 Name Description

-Go For the Gold: Writing Claims & Using Evidence
+Go for the Gold: Writing Claims and Using Evidence

 Learn how to define and identify claims being made within a text.
 This tutorial will also show you how evidence can be used effectively to support the claim being made.
 Lastly, this tutorial will help you write strong, convincing claims of your own.